-If your committee is making a recommendation to the Board of Directors, you should notify the Executive Officer so that all relevant facts can be obtained before the meeting and special time allotted for discussion.
+If your committee is making a recommendation or requires approval of the Board of Directors, you should notify the Chief Executive Officer so that all relevant facts can be obtained before the meeting and special time allotted for discussion.

 All programs proposed by the Committee must be presented to the Board of Directors.
 In instances where programs are to be held, it is the responsibility of the Committee to research and select the facility and caterer (if any) and the responsibility of staff to engage the facility and caterer.
 It is the responsibility of the Committee to engage the speaker.

-The Board’s legal counsel acts as an advisor to the Board of Directors and Executive Officer and should only be contacted by the President or the Executive Officer.
-If it is necessary for counsel to meet or consult with your committee, you must make prior arrangements with the Executive Officer well in advance of the meeting.
-If an emergency arises, please consult with the Executive Officer.
+The Board’s legal counsel acts as an advisor to the Board of Directors and Chief Executive Officer and should only be contacted by the President or the CEO.
+If it is necessary for counsel to meet or consult with your committee, you must make prior arrangements with the CEO well in advance of the meeting.
+If an emergency arises, please consult with the CEO.